sugwg/gw170817-inclination-angle/README.md

 ## Introduction

-This notebook is a companion to the paper posted at [arxiv:1804.04179](https://arxiv.org/abs/1804.04179).
+This notebook is a companion to [Finstad et al., Astrophys.
+J. Lett.
+860 (2018) L2]https://doi.org/10.3847/2041-8213/aac6c1) which is also posted at [arxiv:1804.04179](https://arxiv.org/abs/1804.04179).
 It demonstrates how to read and use our posterior proability density files from the MCMC and shows how to reconstruct Figure 1 in the paper from the raw data.

 We encourage use of these data in derivative works.
 If you use the material provided here, please cite the paper using the reference:
 ```